Denise Ilitch: Community involvement

 Ilitch serves on the boards of many business and community organizations in the Detroit area.
 She is a past member of the board of directors for the Detroit Branch NAACP, the ACLU of Michigan advisory committee, the Detroit Metro Convention and Visitors Bureau, and the board of directors of the Detroit Branch of the Federal Reserve Bank of Chicago.
 Ilitch founded the Ilitch Charities for Children, and established the Denise Ilitch Scholarship at Walsh College for women to complete advanced degrees.

 University of Michigan Board of Regents

 On November 5, 2008, Ilitch was elected statewide to an eight-year term on the Board of Regents of the University of Michigan.
 She made controlling university tuition costs a centerpiece of her campaign.
 Ilitch was one of only two members of the Board of Regents to vote against a tuition hike in July 2009.

+She was reelected in 2024, defeating Palestinian American activist Huwaida Arraf who challenged her for the Democratic nomination in August and going on to win the November general election alongside Republican Carl Meyers.

 2010 gubernatorial election

 After John Cherry dropped out of the campaign for governor of Michigan in January 2010, Ilitch met with senior advisors at the White House, including the President.
 Ilitch also met with the Democratic Governors Association while in Washington D.C.
 She announced the following month that she would not enter the race, citing the compressed campaign schedule.